The Garmin Vivofit Fitness Band is a fitness tracker that will enable you to monitor your physical activity, as well as your sleep quality.

 - Lacks a backlight

-The Garmin Vivofit Fitness Band has an LCD, but it is not backlit.
-This makes it very difficult to see your stats at night or in dim lighting.
+The Garmin Vivofit Fitness Band has an LCD, but it is not backlit, so it could be difficult to see your stats at night or in dim lighting.

 Though comfortable to wear, the band on this model looks quite cheap.
 Considering it is a fitness tracker/sleep monitor and not a dress watch, this should not deter anyone from purchasing.